h2r/ein/README.md

 And enter 'r' to start the program from within gdb.
 For safety purposes, the arm should not move at startup.

 We usually run ein from inside of screen.
-To this, first copy ein/baxter.sh to the home directory and change it to use your IP address.
-Then run
+Go to the root of your catkin workspace and run
 ```
-BAXTER=<your baxter's IP> screen -c src/ein/ein_baxter.screenrc
+screen -c src/ein/ein_baxter.screenrc

 ```